Compact Muon Solenoid: Detector summary

-CMS is designed as a general-purpose detector, capable of studying many aspects of proton collisions at 0.9–13 TeV, the center-of-mass energy of the LHC particle accelerator.
+CMS is designed as a general-purpose detector, capable of studying many aspects of proton collisions at 0.9–13.6 TeV, the center-of-mass energy of the LHC particle accelerator.

 The CMS detector is built around a huge solenoid magnet.
 This takes the form of a cylindrical coil of superconducting cable that generates a magnetic field of 4 tesla, about 100 000 times that of the Earth.
-The magnetic field is confined by a steel 'yoke' that forms the bulk of the detector's weight of 12 500 t.
+The magnetic field is confined by a steel 'yoke' that forms the bulk of the detector's weight at 12,500 t.
 An unusual feature of the CMS detector is that instead of being built in-situ underground, like the other giant detectors of the LHC experiments, it was constructed on the surface, before being lowered underground in 15 sections and reassembled.

 It contains subsystems which are designed to measure the energy and momentum of photons, electrons, muons, and other products of the collisions.
 The innermost layer is a silicon-based tracker.
 Surrounding it is a scintillating crystal electromagnetic calorimeter, which is itself surrounded with a sampling calorimeter for hadrons.
-The tracker and the calorimetry are compact enough to fit inside the CMS Solenoid which generates a powerful magnetic field of 3.8 T. Outside the magnet are the large muon detectors, which are inside the return yoke of the magnet.
+The tracker and the calorimetry are compact enough to fit inside the CMS solenoid, which generates a powerful magnetic field of 3.8 T. Outside the magnet are the large muon detectors, which are inside the return yoke of the magnet.